andygill/haverscript/INSTALL.md

 * together.ai meta-llama/Meta-Llama-3-8B-Instruct-Lite
 * ollama llava:v1.6 (8dd30f6b0cb1)

-The tests need a valid TOGETHER_API_KEY in the environment when run.
+The tests for together need a valid TOGETHER_API_KEY in the environment when run.

 If you need to regenerate test output, use